-SAR-CoV-2 is the disease that causes COVID-19.
-This testing is obtained through one vial of blood sent to the laboratory to identify individuals, who have been exposed to the virus.
-This test has been authorized only for detecting the presence of antibodies against SAR-CoV-2, not for any other viruses or pathogens.
+Antibody tests are completed by obtaining one vial of blood sent to the laboratory to identify individual who have been exposed to the virus.
+This test has been authorized only for detecting the presence of antibodies against SAR-Co-V-2, not for any other viruses or pathogens

 What antibodies are we testing for?